Work at the Polls

 In Presidential election years, we need a significant number of limited-term (approx. mid-Sep to early Nov), seasonal workers to assist with increased work volume.
 Specific needs include:

 - Individuals willing to work at any of our in-person voting locations, to check in voters and distribute ballots.
 Hours vary and weekly hours will increase as we get closer to the election date.
 Current or previous experience as an Officer of Election is helpful.
+Must be willing to commit to a minimum of 10 hours per week.

 - Individuals with volunteer or seasonal scheduling and coordination experience to help schedule staff and volunteers to work at the in-person voting sites.
+Must be willing to commit to 20-40 hours per week, during business hours.

 - Individuals with volunteer or seasonal scheduling and coordination experience to help schedule Officers of Election to work at the polls on Election Day, and to assist with the coordination and scheduling of persons working in our Election Day volunteer programs.
+Must be willing to commit to 20-40 hours per week, during business hours.

 Ongoing Volunteer Opportunities